 What is TypeScript?

 If you are already familiar with ES6 (or beyond), then congrats!—you are already well on your way to understanding the TypeScript syntax.
-If not, we recommend beforehand to get the most out of TypeScript.
+If not, we recommend familiarizing yourself with ES6 beforehand to get the most out of TypeScript.

 A language is said to be statically typed if the type of a variable is known at compile time.
 Some examples include C#, Rust, TypeScript.